 If your team members are in different time zones, hand off parts of your work come the end of the day, like a relay race.

-Instead of holding onto what worked in the past, consider when you’re most creative and productive and when you like to switch off.
-Like for many remote workers, the choice is yours.
+Instead of holding onto what worked in the past, consider when you’re most creative and productive and how you’re going to switch off at the end of the day.